 He acknowledged buying the yacht and resigned from the council Thursday.

-He acknowledged that he bought the yacht and resigned from the tourism council.
-Officials said he left a suicide note at his Destin house.
-His wife called the sheriff's office after she found it.
+Authorities said he left a suicide note at his Destin house; his wife called the sheriff's office after she found it.